Break Up Song (Little Mix song): Commercial performance

-"Break Up Song" reached the top ten of the Australian, Euro and Switzerland Digital Sales Charts.
-It reached the top ten of the charts in Belgium, Hungary, New Zealand, Netherlands and the UK, becoming the Little Mix's fifteenth top ten single in the country.
-It also reached the markets in six other countries including Ireland, Greece, and Portugal.
-According to Official Charts, Break Up Song was ranked as one of the best selling songs of 2020, placing at number 33 on their list.
-It has since been certified platinum by the British Phonographic Industry (BPI) and certified gold by the Pro-Música Brasil (PMB).
+"Break Up Song" reached the top ten in the UK, becoming Little Mix's fifteenth top ten single in the country.
+It was ranked at number 33 on the list of the best-selling songs of 2020 in the UK.
+"Break Up Song" also charted in six other countries including Ireland, Greece, and Portugal, and reached the top ten of the Australian, Euro and Switzerland Digital Songs Sales charts.
+It has been certified platinum by the British Phonographic Industry (BPI) and certified gold by Pro-Música Brasil (PMB).